sandy9159/PCB-to-control-Stepper-motor-without-arduino/README.md

 I always prefer [JLCPCB.com](https://jlcpcb.com/IAT) for my PCB needs, [JLCPCB.com](https://jlcpcb.com/IAT) have best deals for their customers
 $2 for 1-4 Layer PCBs, free SMT assembly monthly.

 If you seriously need quality PCB quickly in your hand then you must have to try JLCPCB PCB manufacturing service.
 They have Special offer of $2 for 1-4 Layer PCBs, free SMT assembly monthly.
-If new user signup today from this link JLCPCB you will get 30$ coupon from JLCPCB.
+If new user signup today from this link [JLCPCB.com](https://jlcpcb.com/IAT) you will get welcome coupons from JLCPCB.

 ![image](https://user-images.githubusercontent.com/19898602/159014034-3c9a50c3-61c3-40d2-836d-9cadc2317d33.png)